codurance/site/_posts/2016-10-03-what-i-wish-i-knew.md

 While your web framework will handle HTTP requests for you, you need to get what HTTP is and how to conveys information between two computers.
 Similarly, take the time to understand the basis of DNS, TLS, and other low-level protocols.
 If your application uses OAuth or session-based authentication, you need to know it and you need to know what the consequences are.

 ##Assume the mistake is yours##
 You will face unexplainable bugs.
 Sometimes even [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug), that disappear when you debug them.
 In despair, you might be tempted to reject the fault to something else than your code.
-Always start with the assumption that it is not an issue with the caller, the library, the OS or anything else.
+Always start with the assumption that it is an issue with your code,*not* the library, the OS or anything else.

 This is a lesson in humility.
 There is a much higher chance that you barely tested, 2 days old code is buggy than a battle-hardened library that has been around for years.
 As your debugging skills and your bug-hunter instinct improve over time, you will come to that conclusion anyway.

 Sometimes, it is indeed a bug in another software component than yours.
-However flagrant the bug, however careless the offending code seemed, remember of how many bugs your code was littered to being with, and don’t hold it against the bug authors.
+However flagrant the bug, however careless the offending code seemed, remember of how many bugs your code was littered to being with, and don’t hold it against the authors of the faulty code.

 ##Test, test, test##
 I think that automated testing and test-driven development are not practiced enough in software engineering courses.
 Those are amongst the most important skills in software development today, and I wish I was made aware of that earlier in my career.

 Learn how to write tests and how to maintain them.
 Pair with someone who can teach you test driven development.
-If you cannot find such person amongst your colleagues look at a software craftsmanship community next to where you live.
+If you cannot find such person amongst your colleagues [look at a software craftsmanship community next to where you live](http://slack.softwarecraftsmanship.org/).

 ##Clean code principles##
 Learn how to write clean code from the start.
 [The book by Robert C Martin](https://www.amazon.co.uk/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) is an excellent way to start.
-There is also plenty of content online (just check other articles on the Codurance blog).
+There is also plenty of content online (just check other articles on the [Codurance blog](https://www.codurance.com/publications)).
 Take the time to read some of that content and apply it.
 Ask your mentor or colleagues for feedback.

 #Programming is a social activity#
 Depending how much programming practice you’ve had before starting your career, you might still believe that a programmer’s day is spent sitting alone in front of their editor.
 You need to understand as soon as possible how much you win by working with others.